 Another alternative being explored in many jurisdictions is concurrent evidence.
 Concurrent evidence is at first similar to the traditional approach to introducing expert evidence at trial.
 Opposing experts are first asked to prepare and exchange their own reports.
 Questioning at trial then proceeds on familiar terms for each expert – direct examination, cross-examination and reply.
 In a twist to the traditional model, the experts are then asked to return to the witness box and are questioned together.
 The necessity for experts to share close quarters during this session gives us the colloquial term 'hot tubbing'.
 The hot-tubbing session is typically moderated by the trial judge and questions can be asked by counsel, the court, or both.
 When it comes to the hot-tubbing session, there are no hard and fast rules.

 The experts are often encouraged by the trial judge to reach agreement, where feasible, on issues in dispute.
 The discussion quickly reveals the critical points on which a party's case will succeed or fail.
 If managed effectively, the discussion should clearly identify genuine differences of professional opinion, which are addressed by the experts in real time.
-The trial judge is given latitude to asked questions of the experts at any time to clarify the courts understanding of key issues.
+The trial judge is given latitude to ask questions of the experts at any time to clarify the court's understanding of key issues.
 In theory, agreement is reached quicker in a hot-tubbing session because the experts acknowledge that unreasonable assumptions or untenable positions will immediately be exposed by the accompanying expert.
 The concurrent evidence model puts experts together to address differences in real time, whereas the traditional model could see experts examined days or weeks apart.

 The trial judge must play a more active role in the hot-tubbing session.
-The process is less structured than the traditional counsel-led examination model and the judge must take care to moderate the discussion appropriately prevent the experts from being side-tracked by minor issues and to ensure that the discussion advances towards the genuine and meaningful areas of difference.
+The process is less structured than the traditional counsel-led examination model and the judge must take care to moderate the discussion appropriately to prevent the experts from being side-tracked by minor issues and to ensure that the discussion advances towards the genuine and meaningful areas of difference.

 A recurring complaint from stakeholders is that the hot-tubbing format tends to favour those experts who are more confident or persuasive in their testimony and there is the risk that assertive personalities will 'steam roll' the discussion on critical issues.
 The trial judge can, to a large extent, overcome this deficiency by way of appropriate moderation of the discussion and probing of the experts.

 Counsel is often hesitant to cede control of the proceedings.
-The real-time interaction between the experts and the direct involvement of the trial judge means the discussion is more fluid and considerably less controlled than counsel's traditional question and answer examination format.
+The real-time interaction between the experts and the direct involvement of the trial judge means the discussion is more fluid and considerably less controlled than counsel's traditional question-and-answer examination format.

 While there are some practical complications, the hot-tubbing approach is generally seen as an advantageous means of changing the mindset of experts and, under the right circumstances, a valuable tool for the courts to fast track the discussion of otherwise complex issues towards genuine areas of disagreement.